 Oxazepam and temazepam do not have the same degree of anti-anxiety effect as other benzos, but they are useful for sleep because their half-lives match up pretty well with a night of sleep.
 They are also are cleanly metabolized, meaning they don’t leave any active metabolites sticking around that can cause a hangover-type effect.
 The key thing to be aware of when using benzos for sleep is that if you use them regularly you will develop a tolerance and they’ll become less effective.

 The so-called Z-drugs include zopiclone and zolpidem.
-Their main therapeutic use is for sleep.
+Their main therapeutic use is as sleep meds.
 Like benzos, they act on GABA receptors (GABA is a calming neurotransmitter), but they act at a different site and cause different changes in the receptor.
 As a result, they are less likely to result in dependence, tolerance, or withdrawal symptoms.
 I’ve had moderate success taking zopiclone in the past, but I’ve needed 15mg rather than the most common dose of 7.5mg.

 Gabapentin is an option but not necessarily the most effective one.
 It would tend to be most appropriate for someone who would also benefit from its other therapeutic effects, e.g. for neuropathic pain or anxiety.